-Royalties are generally required to be paid on sales of the products developed with such grants, up to a U.S. dollar-linked amount equal to the grant (or, in certain cases, 150% of the grant).
+Royalties are generally required to be paid on sales of the products developed with such grants, up to a U.S. dollar-linked amount equal to the grant.
 If a company that has obtained such grants requests and obtains permission to manufacture outside of Israel the product developed in accordance with the program, the royalty rates and the maximum royalties payable increase significantly.